Musagen12/jumia_scrapper/README.md

     The scraped data will be saved in a CSV file named jumia_products.csv.
 You can open this file using any spreadsheet application or analyze it using Python.

-<h3>Configuration</h3>

-    TARGET_URL: URL of the Jumia category page to scrape.
-    HEADERS: HTTP headers for the requests to mimic a real browser (can be customized in scraper.py).

 <h3>Contributing</h3>

 Contributions are welcome!
 If you have suggestions for improvements, feel free to fork the repository and create a pull request.